hpc/charliecloud/doc/tutorial.rst

 ----------------------------
 To start, let’s obtain a container image that someone else has already built.
-The con-tainery way to do this is the pull operation, which means to move an image from a re-mote repository into local storage of some kind.
+The con-tainery way to do this is the pull operation, which means to move an image from a remote repository into local storage of some kind.

 First, let’s browse the Docker Hub repository of official AlmaLinux images.
 Note the list of tags; this is a partial list of image versions that are